 My name is Rebecca Sharrock and I am an autistic writer and public speaker.
 The University of California Irvine officially diagnosed me in 2013 with a very rare kind of memory called HSAM (Highly Superior Autobiographical Memory).
 This makes me unable to forget any day of my life.
 At this moment I’m doing seminar talks at anyone’s request to gain experience for my goal of making some sort of a living out of public speaking.
 The topics I talk about are human memory, autism and anxiety.

 In addition to my HSAM I also have autism, and I could perhaps say that my ASD impacts my life even more so.
 I am in a large blended family of people with special needs.
 My three younger step-siblings have ASD also, and two of them have Intellectual Impairment (IQ below 70) in addition.
 As teenagers and adults less resources in regards to autism are available to us.
-Though autism is a lifelong condition and it can not be outgrown (despite the possibility of us making ourselves higher functioning by willingly practicing certain life skills).
+Though autism is a lifelong condition and it can not be outgrown, despite it still being possible for us to develop certain life skills after years of practice.

 My family and I began a Facebook Page (Teens and Adults on the Autism Spectrum) where people from that age group with ASD can come along, interact and be supported.
 This page is also intended to be read by our caregivers, teachers and professionals who work with those of us affected by autism.
 We want to eventually expand ourselves beyond Facebook and into the general community.
 Though as we’re very new we’re currently in the process of reaching a larger number of people to support.